 Here is an overview of how to retrieve documents from the Business Registry and how to get them apostilled.
 The good news is that e-services enable these actions to be done online too.

 On the extracts from Commercial Register, your personal information will be displayed as full name and personal code.
 This may cause questions abroad when you need to prove, that person on the passport with date of birth DD.MM.YYYY is the same person with personal ID code XYYMMDDXXXX.
 Usually explaining that your Estonian personal ID code actually consists your date of birth is sufficient.
 More information on personal code is available here.
-If you need additional help on this matter, contact us.

 Apostilles can be required for official documents issued in Estonia if they are to be used in another country that has acceded to the Hague Convention.
-A list of all countries who have joined the Hague Convention can be found here.
+A list of all countries that have joined the Hague Convention can be found here.

 As an e-resident, you have convenient access to use e-apostille and thus can get your required documents apostilled without needing to visit a notary office in Estonia.
 Log into e-apostille with your e-Residency digital ID card.